FuhrerStein/ModernSlideShower/README.md

   * First image in previous/next folder
   * Random image in the whole list
 * **Automatic image swithing** where you can change switching speed on the run.
-* **Image rotation.** Option to rotate by 90° angles, as well as by arbitrary angles.
+* **Image rotation.** Option to rotate by 90° angles, as well as by arbitrary angle.
 * **Lossless jpeg rotation.** Using free third-party utility [jpegtran](https://sourceforge.net/projects/libjpeg-turbo/files/2.0.5/)